zhizhizhizhizhi/tp/docs/UserGuide.md

 ### <a name="misc"></a>3.4.
 Miscellaneous Commands
 #### <a name="help"></a>3.4.1.
 Help : `help`

 Opens a small window containing a link to this User Guide.
+You can use this command when you need to refer to the command formats or how to run the app.

 Format: `help`